scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 #### Enumerating Services

-The Scratch Extension may query the list of allowed services by sending a "getServices" **request** to the SDM:
+The Scratch Extension may query the list of allowed services by sending a "getServices" **request** to Scratch Link:
 ```json5
 {
   "jsonrpc": "2.0",        // JSON-RPC version indicator